Archaeology-ABM/nassa-hs/README.md

 # nassa-hs

-`nassa-hs` is a small CLI tool that searches, parses and lists modules.
+`nassa` is a small CLI tool that searches, parses and lists modules.
 As parsing failes for broken yaml files we get validation for free.

 See a collection of example modules in `playground/`, which can be validated and listed with